2017 marks CAMA's 33nd Anniversary of our famous Kent Fall Festival

-Special Note to Exhibitors and Vendors (click here for the Exhibitor/Vendor page)
+Coming this summer: Special Note to Exhibitors and Vendors (click here for the 2017 Exhibitor/Vendor page)

-Skip Kern, our new lead man in the Blacksmith Shop, plans a full weekend of demonstrations along with a number of other area blacksmiths setting up shop near ours.
+Skip Kern, our lead man in the Blacksmith Shop, plans a full weekend of demonstrations along with a number of other area blacksmiths setting up shop in and near ours.

 Besides all of CAMA's permanent exhibits, the grounds will be filled with vendors and outside exhibitors that have brought items to be sold, or shown off.